HumanSignal/label-studio/docs/source/guide/backend.md

 "label_config": "../examples/chatbot/config.xml"
 ```

 **input_path** for tasks: it can be a file or a directory.
-In case of directory it reads all the files and creates a list of tasks that are merged together.
+In the case of the directory, it reads all the files and creates a list of tasks.

 ```json
 "input_path": "./input/tasks.json"
 ```

-**output_dir** is used to store completions (labeling results) in json format. output_dir will be created automatically.
-Each task is mapped to corresponding completion json file.
+**output_dir** is used to store completions (labeling results) in JSON format. output_dir will be created automatically.
+Each task is mapped to a corresponding completion JSON file.

 ```json
 "output_dir": "./output"